NoahSoto/discord-executive-order-tracker/README.md

 go run main.go &
 ```

-To build an executable that will run without the overhead, run:
+Or, if you prefer to build an executable that will run without the overhead, run:

 ```
 git clone https://github.com/NoahSoto/executive-order-tracker